 In this unit we apply our understanding of why tessellations work to form our own unique tessellating shapes.
 We use these shapes to create interesting pieces of art in the style of M.C.
-Escher.
+Escher, a famous Dutch artist.

 All M. C. Escher works (C) Cordon Art, Baarn, the Netherlands.
 All rights reserved.
 Used by permission.